AF-1/lms-customstartstoptimes/README.md

 Custom Start Stop Times
 ====

-**Custom Start Stop Times**[^1] allows you to start and stop tracks at a specified playback/song time.<br>Just add custom start and stop times to a track's comments tag and, with the help of this plugin, the song will start[^2] and end, i.e. skip to the next one, when you want it to.
-No more annoying song intros or minutes of silence at the end.
+**Custom Start Stop Times**[^1] allows you to start and stop tracks at a specific playback/song time or to skip over a specific part inside the song (e.g. silence).<br>Just add custom start, stop or skip times to a track's *comments tag* and, with the help of this plugin, the song will start[^2] or end, i.e. skip to the next one, when you want it to, or skip[^2] an unwanted part.
+No more annoying song intros or minutes of silence.
 <br><br>
 [⬅️ **Back to the list of all plugins**](https://github.com/AF-1/)
 <br><br><br><br>